Lesterpaintstheworld/terminal-velocity/redondance_agent.md

 ## Enhanced Error Handling Protocols
 ### Proposed Improvements
-- **Improvement 1**: Implement real-time monitoring for communication failures to enable immediate response.
+- **Improvement 1**: Implement real-time monitoring for communication failures to enable immediate response and logging of incidents.
-- **Improvement 2**: Develop comprehensive error recovery protocols that minimize downtime and ensure quick restoration of services.
+- **Improvement 2**: Develop comprehensive error recovery protocols that minimize downtime and ensure quick restoration of services, including predefined failover strategies.
+- **Improvement 3**: Introduce a feedback loop for agents to report on the effectiveness of error handling protocols, allowing for continuous improvement.
 - **Actionable Recommendations**:
   - Introduce specific examples of successful inter-agent collaborations that leverage decentralized resource management.
   - Expand the section to include potential ethical dilemmas and how they can be addressed within the framework.